Unlock Your Home’s Equity in Pennsylvania: Bridge Loans Explained

 • Credit unions: These member-owned institutions often offer competitive rates and may have more flexible lending criteria.

-• Hard-money lenders: These are private investors or companies that provide loans based on the property you’re using as collateral rather than your creditworthiness.
+• Hard-money lenders: These are hard-money lending companies that provide loans based on the property you’re using as collateral rather than your creditworthiness.

 • Non-qualified mortgage (non-QM) lenders: These lenders offer loans that don’t meet the strict federal guidelines for mortgages, which can be useful if you don’t qualify for traditional loans.